-Area Exception Type Adjustment 63 Multiple Improvements Model Adjustment from primary improvement 63 House and Mobile Home Model Adjustment from primary improvement 63 Mobile Home only 2021 Land Value + previous improvement value 63 Accessory only 2021 Land Value + previous improvement value
+Area Exception Type Adjustment 11 Multiple Improvements Model Adjustment from primary improvement 11 House and Mobile Home Model Adjustment from primary improvement 11 Mobile Home only No Mobile Homes in this area 11 Accessory only New Land Value + Previous Improvement Value 12 Multiple Improvements Model Adjustment from primary improvement 12 House and Mobile Home Model Adjustment from primary improvement 12 Mobile Home only No Mobile Homes in this area 12 Accessory only New Land Value + Previous Improvement Value

-Any properties excluded from the annual up-date process are noted in RealProperty.
+Any properties excluded from the annual update process are noted in RealProperty.

-Area 63 Market Value Changes Over Time
+Areas 11 and 12 Market Value Changes Over Time

 In a changing market, recognition of a sales trend to adjust a population of sold properties to a common date is required to allow for value differences over time.
 Market conditions prevalent in the last three years indicated that the best methodology for tracking market movement through time is a modeling technique using splines.
-Put simply, this is a way of drawing best fit lines through the data points in situations where there may be several different trends going on at different times.
+Put simply, this is a way of drawing best-fit lines through the data points in situations where there may be several different trends going on at different times.
 Splines are the use of two or more straight lines to approximate trends and directions in the market.
-Splines are best suited to react to the sudden market changes.
-To create larger and more reliable data sets for time trending, it was necessary in most instances to combine geographic areas that were performing similarly in the market place.
-The following chart shows the % time adjustment required for sales to reflect the indicated market value as of the assessment date, January 1, 2021.
+Splines are best suited to react to sudden market changes.
+To create larger and more reliable data sets for time trending, it was necessary in most instances to combine geographic areas that were performing similarly in the marketplace.
+The following chart shows the % time adjustment required for sales to reflect the indicated market value as of the assessment date, January 1, 2023.

-The time adjustment formula for Area 63 is:
+The time adjustment formula for Areas 11 and 12 is: